JaKooLit/OpenSuse-Hyprland/README.md

 - Please take note that the nvidia driver will be install is G06 driver, which is for GeForce 700 series (Maxwell, Pascal...) and up see here [`NVIDIA-Opensuse-Link`](https://en.opensuse.org/SDB:NVIDIA_drivers)
 - You can edi the install-scripts/nvidia.sh if you require for older cards.
 However, do take note that it may not work as older nvidia drivers dont support wayland well.

+### 🔔 NOTICE TO ASUS ROG Laptop owners ###
+- There is an guide by Asusctl dev [`Asusctl`](https://asus-linux.org/wiki/opensuse-guide/)
+- However. during my test, the ROG gui is not behaving well, and I cant click any button.
+So The asusctl and supergfxctl that I have set here are build from source through their gitlab

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script
 ```bash